Seasonal marketing campaigns are great for your marketing efforts

 With couples all around the world trying to find the perfect present for their loved one, it’s the perfect opportunity for you to help them decide by offering your product to them.

 Don’t forget anyone

-But to really make your Valentine’s Day marketing campaign successful, it needs to be targeted to consumers who are likely to convert — people in relationships.
-Use customer data gleaned from social media to send curated gift ideas to customers who are looking for something special for that someone special.
+But to really make your Valentine’s Day marketing campaign successful, it needs to be targeted to consumers who are likely to convert (i.e. people in relationships).
+Use customer data gleaned from social media to send curated gift ideas to customers who are looking for something special for that special someone.

 #3 Black Friday

-It is known as “Black Friday” the day that the Christmas shopping season opens with significant sales in many stores.
+It is known as “Black Friday”, the day that Christmas shopping season opens with significant sales in many stores.